The Best Airline Credit Cards in Canada for 2023

 - Annual free night certificate worth up to 35,000 points

-On a positive note, for every 60,000 Marriott Bonyoy points you transfer to an airline, you get an additional 5,000 miles for free so it’s not that bad of a deal.
+On a positive note, for every 60,000 Marriott Bonyoy points you transfer to an airline, you get an additional 5,000 miles for free, so it’s not that bad of a deal.
 That said, you should only transfer your points to an airline if you need a top up for a sweet redemption.
-The sign up bonus that comes with the Marriott Bonvoy American Express is worth more than the regular offer when using a referral, so this card could be an easy way to earn additional airline miles.

 What is an airline credit card?